Tennis-American Rogers defeats number one Barty in shock U.S. Open upset | Sports-Games

 There were early signs of trouble for heavy favorite Barty, who handed Rogers a break with four double faults in the third game, and got fewer than half of her first serves in as she committed 17 unforced errors during the first set.
 The Wimbledon champion found her form in the second set, getting a critical break in the fourth game with a forehand winner and again converting on break point in the sixth as Rogers whacked the ball into the net.

 Up two breaks in the final set, Barty appeared poised to walk away with the win but couldn't hang on as her stellar 2021 crashed to an end.
-An astonished Rogers held her hands to her face as she clinched the match, defeating Barty for the first time in six meetings.
+An astonished Rogers held her hands to her face as she clinched the match, her mouth agape with surprise, the crowding rising to its feet.

 "I was just trying to stay in the point longer than Ash.
 She was handling my pace really well tonight.
 I felt like the harder I hit the ball, the better she hit," said Rogers, the only American woman remaining in the tournament.
 It was the second major upset of the women's tournament at Flushing Meadows, after 18-year-old Leylah Fernandez defeated four-time Grand Slam winner Naomi Osaka on Friday.